 Monitoring and Audit

-The Compliance Officer is responsible for establishing monitoring mechanisms that assess the effectiveness of the privacy program.
+The Director of Compliance & Enterprise Risk Management is responsible for establishing monitoring mechanisms that assess the effectiveness of the privacy program.
 Compliance monitoring mechanisms are structured in a manner which evaluates functionality of policy and procedure relative to fulfillment of regulatory requirements.
 Compliance monitoring is performed independently from the Internal Audit Department’s efforts in determining the adequacy of the Company’s privacy program.

-It will be the responsibility of the Director of Enterprise Risk Management with input from Management, the Privacy Officer and the Compliance Officer to evaluate privacy compliance risk.
+It will be the responsibility of the Director of Compliance & Enterprise Risk Management with input from Management and the Privacy Officer to evaluate privacy compliance risk.
 The risk evaluation process shall gauge the potential for particular violation(s), the likelihood and frequency of such violation(s), and the estimated damages to the Company if such violation(s) should occur.
 Taking these risk evaluations into consideration, Management will be required to assign regulatory ownership in relation to applicable policies, procedures, and business practices.

 It will be the responsibility of the Privacy Officer to stay abreast of any pending laws or regulations or amendments to existing laws or regulations related to privacy that may impact the Company.
-The Privacy Officer in conjunction with the Compliance Officer shall make preparations and implement compliance frameworks and systems to address regulatory changes and meet regulatory standards.
+The Privacy Officer in conjunction with the Director of Compliance & Enterprise Risk Management shall make preparations and implement compliance frameworks and systems to address regulatory changes and meet regulatory standards.

 It is the intention of the Board of Directors, Management, and staff to operate the Company successfully within the many regulatory guidelines that govern the financial services business.
 By adopting this policy, the Board of Directors demonstrates its strong commitment to that end.
 Management will be relied upon to administer and execute steps necessary to maintain an acceptable privacy program.
 In addition, Management will employ appropriate checks and balances to ensure the tenets of this policy are met.